JoeC5/Washington_BEV_analysis/README.md

 # Business Problem
 Determine how Washington state’s electricity availability is impacted by the increase in electric vehicles.
 1)	Define total number of electric cars in Washington state.
-  a.
-By year from 2018 through 2024
+   -  By year from 2018 through 2024
-  b.
-By county.
+   -  By county
 2)	Calculate the increase in kilowatt usage of this population for a year.
-a.
-Define kilowatt usage to charge each electric car.
+ - Define kilowatt usage to charge each electric car.
-b.
-Convert kilowatt-hour to gigawatt-hour.
+ - Convert kilowatt-hour to gigawatt-hour.
 3)	Define the total number of household units within the state and the annual kilowatt usage for each (kilowatt-hour will need to be converted to gigawatt-hour).
 4)	Identify and determine the total number of power plants (biomass, batteries, coal, hydroelectric, natural gas, nuclear, petroleum, solar, wind) and their collective annual capacity.
-a.
-Convert how energy production in measured: megawatts to gigawatts-hour.
+  - Convert how energy production in measured: megawatts to gigawatts-hour.
 5)	Note – this study is only looking at impact of electric vehicles to available electricity based on residential demands.
 Industrial and commercial needs were not taken into consideration.
 Additionally, I want to acknowledge that the increased use of Artificial Intelligence and the electricity needed for compute power (in datacenters run by Microsoft, Google, Amazon, and others) will absolutely impact the availability of electricity in Washington state.

 # Methodology
 Electric Vehicle Identification
 1)	Pulled current electric car population in Washington State for DATA.GOV - https://catalog.data.gov/dataset/electric-vehicle-population-data.
 This is a csv file.
 Cleaned data by:
-  a.
-Removed all non- Washington state data.
+-  Removed all non-Washington state data
-  b.
-Updated Electric Range and Base MSRP columns due to missing data.
+-  Updated Electric Range and Base MSRP columns due to missing data.
 Used MS Copilot and ChatGPT to find data for each car.
-To keep data consistent, I pulled baseline model information.
+To keep data consistent, I pulled base model information
-    i.
-Electric range for vehicles
+   -  Electric range for vehicles
-    ii.
-Base MSRP
+   -  Base MSRP
-    iii.
-Base Battery size
+   -  Base Battery size
-    iv.
-Fast DC charging supportability (informational purposes)
+   -  Fast DC charging supportability (informational purposes)
-c.
-Added column that highlights kilowatts used to fully charge battery – manually pulled data (kilowatts per battery) per car brand, model, model year using Microsoft Copilot and/or Chat GPT.
+-  Added column that highlights kilowatts used to fully charge battery – manually pulled data (kilowatts per battery) per car brand, model, model year using Microsoft Copilot and/or Chat GPT.
-d.
-Aggregated electric vehicle data by county:
+-  Aggregated electric vehicle data by county - counties with largest population of battery electric vehicles:

 ![image](https://github.com/user-attachments/assets/a55fa920-8ade-46f8-bf22-fa9e4370f29a)

 Power Plant Identification